dwu006/dwu006/README.md

 🧠 interested in anything in robotics!

-🏸 plays badminton
+🏸 badminton player

-✨ always open to collaboration and exciting ideas. reach out to danielwu28@g.ucla.edu!
+✨ always open to collaboration and exciting ideas. reach out to danielwu28@g.ucla.edu

-❗ most work in private repos!
+❗ most work in private repos

 <!---
 dwu006/dwu006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.